Bakersfield Sign

 The Bakersfield Sign (also known as the Bakersfield Neon Arch) is one of the most recognizable landmarks in Bakersfield, California.
 It is located over Sillect Avenue, where the street intersects with Buck Owens Boulevard, to the northwest of Downtown Bakersfield.
 The sign can be seen from State Route 99 (Golden State Freeway) and is just past the freeway off-ramp.
 It is also next to the Buck Owens Crystal Palace.

 This sign is a yellow arch in which blue letters spell out the name of the city.
 It is supported by two towers, which were inspired by the Beale Memorial Clock Tower design.
 The sign is illuminated by indirect lighting.
 Typically, the letters are transparent and the lights, which are underneath the letters, shine through them.
 With indirect lighting, the letters are solid and the light, which is still underneath the letters, shines down onto the arch.
-The result is the letters appear black on top of a lighted backdrop.
+The result is that the letters appear black on top of a lighted backdrop.
 The light used is green.
-Built by California Neon Sign Company.
+It was built by California Neon Sign Company.